AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Create Invitation`

-Create an Invitation for a User.
-Should use when no other Invitation exists for the User.
+Create an invitation for a User.
+Should use when no other invitation exists for the user.

 ### Request